Critical Thinking - The Power of Asking the Right Questions

 The Power of Questioning: Your Secret Weapon for Critical Thinking

-Picture this: You’re in a meeting, surrounded by nodding heads.
-The presenter is rattling off statistics that sound impressive, but something doesn’t feel quite right.
+Imagine you’re in a meeting, surrounded by nodding heads.
+The presenter is rattling off impressive-sounding statistics, but something doesn’t feel quite right.
 You sense there’s more to the story, but everyone else seems to be buying it hook, line, and sinker.
 Sound familiar?

 But why are questions so powerful?
 Well, let’s take a quick trip into your brain (don’t worry, we’ll wipe our feet first).
 When you ask a question, your brain literally lights up like a Christmas tree.
 Neuroscientists have found that curiosity triggers the release of dopamine – yes, the same “feel-good” chemical associated with love and chocolate.
 So, in a very real sense, questioning makes your brain happy!

 Throughout history, great thinkers have used questions to change the world.
-Socrates, the OG 😎 of critical thinking, was famous for his method of asking probing questions to stimulate critical thinking and illuminate ideas.
+Socrates, the OG of critical thinking, was famous for his method of asking probing questions to stimulate critical thinking and illuminate ideas.
 Fast forward to modern times, and you’ll find innovators like Steve Jobs and Elon Musk constantly challenging assumptions with questions like “Why not?” and “What if?”

 So, are you ready to join the ranks of these mental giants?
 Let’s dive into the types of questions that will supercharge your critical thinking skills.